-contact persons.
-Do I need to take any special precautions?
-Some people may be more vulnerable to contaminants in drinking water than the general population.
-Immunocompromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ report, please call us at 660-679-6516 to inquire about scheduled meetings or water quality or if you have any further questions about your drinking water transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
-These people should seek advice about drinking water from their health care providers.
-EPA/CDC guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe
+the general population.
+Immunocompromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
+These people contact persons.

+should seek advice about drinking water from their health care providers.
+EPA/CDC guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline (800-426-4791).